reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Reasons.md

 Might there be a similar methodology for practical rationality or ethics?
 There is no reliable, impartial, etc. methodology for determining what a person has reason to do, so there is clearly no such methodology for ethics.
 So how can we determine the content of moral principles?
 (1) We determine the content of practical rationality (what is good for individuals, or what individuals have reason to do) and (2) We determine how morality relates to practical rationality.
 Once we agree on what makes an ordinary person's life go well and determine how wellness relates to morality, we can determine moral content.
 We must determine what is good by appealing to intuitions we already agree with.
 If someone completely disagrees with what makes one's life go good, then surely they will never agree with any moral principles.
 However, appealing to shared intuitions about goodness is useful: people are more likely to agree on what makes one's life go best than they are to agree with what is morally right or wrong.
 E.g. at a minimum, people must agree that one's life goes best when provided with positive liberty to do what they want.
 Note that we don't need agreement in our moral views; we need agreement in what constitutes a good life.

+Disagreement
+- There is widespread moral disagreement.
+This is explained by intuitionist by the fact that we have different beliefs, different circumstances (circumstances which justify different moral positions, e.g. infanticide in food-sparse areas) or different levels of rationality.
+The basic moral perceptions, it is claimed are actually identical.
+- I agree that much disagreement can be reduced to these features and not disagerements in basic moral values (I don't use perceptions).
+However, there is no reason to believe that all fully informed, fully rational beings would agree about that is morally appropriate in different circumstances.
+- I can agree that there would be near-unanimous agreement about what kinds of considerations are relevant and irrelevant (see above: well-being, liberty, autonomy, etc.) in fully informed, fully rational humans.
+- However, there will be widespread disagreement on what to do when these considerations conflict (e.g. harm one person to help another).
+In developed socities, for example, there is widespread disagremeent about using force against innocent to assist the disadvantaged.
+We need a procedure to determine which considerations are to trump others in which circumstances.

 Some notes:
 - Reason is purely procedural.
 It is concerned with amelierating *conflicts* and striving for *coherence* of our aims.